 The Policy Spokesperson on Economic Prosperity & Housing provides a lead on this policy area for the Society.
 They also lead the relevant Policy Network

-Regionally, Martin is the Principal Adviser to Newcastle Airport Board, advising the Airport and Council Leaders on key strategic developments, with lead responsibility for managing the relationship with the 49% shareholder ‘AMP Global Capital’.
-South Tyneside Council is the Administering Authority for the Tyne and Wear Pension Fund and as Chief Executive Martin has Lead Officer responsibility for the Fund, which has 230 employers and around 130,000 members.
-With a value of £6.4bn it is one of the largest local government pension funds in the UK.
+Regionally, Martin is Principal Adviser to Newcastle International Airport Board, advising the seven Local Authority Leaders as 51% shareholders and managing the relationship with 49% shareholder AMP Global Capital.
+South Tyneside Council is the Administering Authority for the Tyne and Wear Pension Fund and as Chief Executive, Martin has Lead Officer responsibility for the £8.4bn Fund and has supported the establishment of the Border to Coast Pension Partnership, which will oversee the investment of pension assets with a value of c.£43bn.